 Passive: gain low-cost exposure to certain markets

-For investors looking to accumulate wealth, index-based passive strategies can offer low-cost exposure to markets where active strategies have historically had a more difficult time outperforming.
-This is particularly true of U.S. large-cap equities.
+For investors looking to accumulate wealth, index-based passive strategies can offer low-cost exposure to markets in which active strategies have historically had a more difficult time outperforming; this is particularly true of U.S. large-cap equities.
 The weighting of index strategies in a portfolio is a necessary function of investor need and suitability, but may be influenced by the degree to which the investor wishes to reduce expenses and increase tax efficiency.
 Strategic beta approaches may improve this dynamic further by focusing on proven factors that drive stock returns and by reducing the market capitalization bias of traditional indexes.

 Active: pursue objectives beyond pure market beta